Lin Join-sane: New PRC passport

-March 2013 Mainland China visit
+March 2013 mainland China visit

 In March 2013, Lin visited the Chinese mainland provinces of Hunan and Hubei.
-He met with Xu Shousheng, secretary of the Hunan Provincial Committee of the Communist Party of China.
+He met with Xu Shousheng, Chinese Communist Party Committee Secretary of Hunan.
 Lin hoped that Taiwan and Hunan can develop a competitive and cooperative relationship.
 In Hunan, Lin also met with Taiwanese businessmen doing business there.
 He conducted inspections in Changsha, Zhuzhou and Yueyang.
 He said that Hunan has attracted investment from more than 2,000 Taiwan-funded enterprises, with six industrial parks and one farmer's innovation park have been established in Xiangtan, Hengyang, Chenzhou and Yueyang.
 He also attended the inauguration ceremony of the Taiwan Businessmen Association of Yueyang.

 Chinese mainland investment

-In mid April 2013, Lin made a remark during an opening ceremony of a Xiamen subsidiary company in Taiwan saying that Taiwan welcomes investors from Mainland China to invest in Taiwan because Taiwan has a good environment for investment.
+In mid April 2013, Lin made a remark during an opening ceremony of a Xiamen subsidiary company in Taiwan saying that Taiwan welcomes investors from mainland China to invest in Taiwan because Taiwan has a good environment for investment.
 Lin also said that he looks forward for the ECFA signing of service trade pact since it will benefit the service industry of both sides across the Taiwan Strait.